Disability Discrimination Ordinance

 Indirect discrimination occurs when a condition or requirement is applied to everyone, but in practice affects people with a disability more adversely, is to their detriment, and such condition or requirement cannot be justified.

 Harassment is any unwelcome conduct on account of a person’s disability where it can be reasonably anticipated that the person would be offended, humiliated or intimidated.
-For example, insulting remarks or offensive jokes about a person’s disability.
-Harassment against a person with a disability is unlawful under the DDO.
+For example, insulting remarks or offensive jokes about a person’s disability may amount to disability harassment.
+Under the DDO, disability harassment is unlawful in key areas of public life, such as employment, education, and the provision of goods, services and facilities.

 Vilification is an activity in public which incites hatred towards, serious contempt for, or severe ridicule of people with a disability.
 For example, if a person speaks openly in public that people with a disability are useless and a burden to society, this may amount to vilification.
 Vilification against a person with a disability is unlawful under the DDO.